Little Coates

-Little Coates is an area of western Grimsby, North East Lincolnshire, England.
+Little Coates is an area of western Grimsby, in the North East Lincolnshire district, in the ceremonial county of Lincolnshire, England.
 It is in the Yarborough ward of the North East Lincolnshire Unitary Council.

 History

-Little Coates was already inhabited at the time of the Norman conquest.
-By 1861 it had a population of 59 and consisted of Saint Michael's church and a few cottages.
+Little Coates was already inhabited at the time of the Norman Conquest.
+By 1861 it had a population of 59 and consisted of Saint Michael's church (later rebuilt by Sir Walter Tapper in 1915) and a few cottages.
 There was also a farm on the site where now stands the recreation ground and golf course.

 Situated just within the parish, near present-day Chelmsford Avenue and Westhill Road, were natural water springs.
 Waterworks were established here in 1863 by the Great Grimsby Waterworks Company.
 Supplies were pumped from the springs to homes in neighbouring Grimsby via a reservoir at Scartho.
 Today the site is owned by Anglian Water.

 By 1901 the population had reached 83.
 In the northern corner of the parish fish curing houses were erected.
 Dixons paper mill opened in 1906 – population increased as houses were built in the vicinity of the mill, with a community established in the Gilbey Road area.
 The mill closed in 1973.
 Little Coates school was opened in Harlow Street, and is still functioning.
 In 1921 Little Coates' population was 2,768.

+From 1974 to 1996 it was in the county of Humberside.
+Until 1996 it was in Great Grimsby district.

 Geography

 Previously a separate civil parish covering 1000 acre, Little Coates stretches northward to the Pyewipe industrial estate, westward to the River Freshney and southward to Laceby Road (A46).
 On the other side of the river is the parish of Great Coates and the Willows/Wybers Wood estates, while to the south lies the parish of Bradley.

-In 1928 Little Coates ceased to exist as a separate civil parish when much of it was absorbed by Grimsby, with a small part being allocated to Great Coates.
+On 1 April 1928 Little Coates ceased to exist as a separate civil parish when much of it was absorbed to form Grimsby, with a small part being allocated to Great Coates.
 Before amalgamation the boundary with Grimsby ran along Pyewipe Road.
 To the east of this line, within Grimsby, were Corporation Road, Armstrong Street and the rest of the West Marsh.
 On the Little Coates side were Gilbey Road, Elsenham Road and neighbouring streets.
 The boundary continued southward along the western side of, but excluded, Boulevard Avenue, and took in the Yarborough Road area, parts of Marklew Avenue, Marshall Avenue and Morton Road.
 It then ran along the eastern edges of, and included, Shaftesbury Avenue, Clifton Road, Richmond Road, Kingston Avenue, the Waterworks Cottages, Cambridge Park estate, Sherwood Road and Watford Avenue, finishing at Laceby Road just west of modern-day Saint Mark's Church.